Wenbox/simple_kvstore/README.md

 * OS: Ubuntu 16.04, 64 bit
 * Memory: 8 GB
 * CPU: Intel Core i5 @ 3.1 GHz * 4
-The latency between a request and reply is messured as the metrics.
+The latency between a request and reply is measured as the metrics.

 ### Scenario 1: single benign client
 You can find this test case in **tests/scenario1.cpp**.
 A single threaded client performs the following operations consequentially: